feathersjs-ecosystem/feathers-swift/README.md

 }
 ```

 With `.update`, `.patch`, and `.remove`, you may pass in nil for the id when you want to delete a list of entities.
-The list of entities to be deleted is determined by the query parameters you pass in.
+The list of entities is determined by the query parameters you pass in.

 ### Authentication